fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 ![FIDO is at 703 Livernois in Ferndale, MI](/images/fido_building.png)

-At Fido Personal Dog Training we use up-to-date science and reward based positive reinforcement training methods, which includes clicker training.
+At Fido Personal Dog Training we use reward-based training methods to teach your dog that learning is fun!
+Our trainers are educated, experienced professionals with a passion for all things dog.
 We are here to help dog owners communicate with their dogs in a manner that the dog can understand.
 We strive to educate the public about positive reinforcment training and to do so in a manner that promotes the betterment and wellbeing of both dogs and their people.

+Our clients enjoy small classes in our convenient Ferndale office and our carefully curated retail section offers the best of the best in toys, treats, and other products to assist in your training.
+In-home training, dog walking, and pet sitting with our adult, insured staff allows you to schedule services at your convenience.

+We would love to talk to you about your training or walking needs, please get in touch today!

 <section class="region">
 ## Tammy Crenshaw